univention/univention-corporate-server/doc/app-center/configurations.rst

 Script called before installation to verify that App may be installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``preinst`` script is executed on the UCS host system before the app
+The :file:`preinst` script is executed on the UCS host system before the app
 is initialized, even before the app image is downloaded.
 Its purpose is
 to check whether installation will be successful or not.
 Any exit code
 other than 0 will result in cancellation of the installation process.